is equivalent to

 A user can simply use the standard unix utilities like rsync, cp etc. to copy in or out the data from/to /archive.
 While copying out from archive, the rest of the dmfget command would be automatically handled in the background and hence the time taken for the moving out would depend on the state of the file (released/exists).

-Any operation performed on the archive files would first auto trasnfer the file to the exists archived state before performing the operation.
+Any operation performed on the archive files would first auto transfer the file to the exists archived state before performing the operation.

 Quick Glance into the archive commands